ipleiria-robotics/iModBot/3_Documents/README.md

 # Documents

-Inside this folder you will find documentation for the various project aspects:
+Inside this folder you will find documentation for the various project aspects and their respective DOCX files for editing:

+- **src
+  - PDF source files.

 - **3-00_iModBot_Components_List.xlsx**
   - Supplies the list components used in iModBot, with some of their respective buy stores and prices.